 - Introduction to History and Sociology of Science

-- The Making of a Productivist Middle Class in the Habsburg Monarchy / Erdélyi Mátyás --co-supervision with Susan Zimmermann (current)
+- The Making of a Productivist Middle Class in the Habsburg Monarchy / Erdélyi Mátyás --co-supervision with Susan Zimmermann (2019)

-- “Small Enterprises” of Underground Seminars: Intellectual Imperatives in Late Socialist Czechoslovakia and Poland (the 1970-1980s) / Anna Nakai (current)
+- “Small Enterprises” of Underground Seminars: Intellectual Imperatives in Late Socialist Czechoslovakia and Poland (the 1970-1980s) / Anna Nakai (on leave)

 - Science, translation and the public: the Hungarian reception of Darwinism, 1858-1875 / Katalin Stráner (2013)